-GENEVA (Arête News) — The global coronavirus outbreak could cause as much as US$3.3 trillion in losses to the global tourism industry if the pandemic lasts a year, the U.N.
+GENEVA (AN) — The global coronavirus outbreak could cause as much as US$3.3 trillion in losses to the global tourism industry if the pandemic lasts a year, the U.N.
 Conference on Trade and Development reported on Wednesday.

-That would equal 4.2 percent of global GDP.
-Even under the most optimistic scenarios — a quick end to four months of COVID-19 lockdowns — the losses will likely be at least US$1.2 trillion, or 1.5 percent of global GDP, the United Nations agency known as UNCTAD said in a 27-page report.
+That would equal 4.2% of global GDP.
+Even under the most optimistic scenarios — a quick end to four months of COVID-19 lockdowns — the losses will likely be at least US$1.2 trillion, or 1.5% of global GDP, the United Nations agency known as UNCTAD said in a 27-page report.

 "Globally, the spread shows no sign of abating.
 Although daily cases in Europe and Western Pacific are declining, they are increasing in the Americas, South East Asia and Africa.
 In response, most countries have closed their borders to visitors and tourists," UNCTAD noted.

-“The U.N.
-World Tourism Organization reported during the second quarter of 2020 for the first time ever that 100 percent of global destinations introduced travel restrictions,” it said.
-“As a result, international tourism has been almost totally suspended, and domestic tourism curtailed by lockdown conditions imposed in many countries.”
+"The U.N.
+World Tourism Organization reported during the second quarter of 2020 for the first time ever that 100% of global destinations introduced travel restrictions," it said.
+"As a result, international tourism has been almost totally suspended, and domestic tourism curtailed by lockdown conditions imposed in many countries."

 Bad to worse

-UNCTAD presented three scenarios: the four-month hit to global tourism that has already occurred, at a cost of US$1.2 trillion; an eight-month disruption that would likely cost US$2.2 trillion, or 2.8 percent of global GDP; and a yearlong halt that could cost US$3.3 trillion, or 4.2 percent of GDP.
+UNCTAD presented three scenarios: the four-month hit to global tourism that has already occurred, at a cost of US$1.2 trillion; an eight-month disruption that would likely cost US$2.2 trillion, or 2.8% of global GDP; and a yearlong halt that could cost US$3.3 trillion, or 4.2% of GDP.

 “These numbers are a clear reminder of something we often seem to forget: the economic importance of the sector and its role as a lifeline for millions of people all around the world,” said UNCTAD's director of international trade, Pamela Coke-Hamilton.